How to Make Elderberry Jam

 I suggest that you drive around your area.
 Elderberry bushes thrive near farms and homesteads.
 But they also like to be close to rivers.
 Once you find a few bushes, you will be able to identify good spots for them.
 But don’t be surprised if people keep the location of those bushes a well-kept secret 😉

-Interestingly enough, elderberry bushes are fairly easy to grow in your garden.
+Interestingly enough, it’s fairly easy to grow an elderberry tree in your garden.
 You can buy small plants in nurseries.
 Or do it as I have done: simply chop off a good-sized stem and stick it in the ground in the late fall.
 This way I have been growing my own elderberries for years!

 Here’s my most recent beautiful harvest, berries, leaves, stems, and all.